-These Grilled Vegetables with Balsamic and Basil are light and flavorful, healthy, and pair well with just about any main dish.
+These Mediterranean Grilled Vegetables with Balsamic and Basil are light and flavorful, healthy, and pair well with just about any main dish.
 They’re also vegan, keto, paleo, and whole 30.

 Red onion - an unassuming vegetable hiding a gentle sweetness and flavor behind its many layers.
 It took me a while to fully come around to this lovely vegetable.
 I used to catch glimpses of it at the market, modestly nestled next to the sweet and yellow variety but hardly ever did I think to cook with it.
 I guess it seemed a bit intimidating so I stuck with the familiar kind.

 But truth be told, red onion is now one of my favorite vegetables.
 Aside from its alluring color, red onion has a sweet, mild flavor that enhances many a dish.

-Las weekend my mother visited.
+Last weekend my mother visited.
 And as is typically the case, she comes bearing little gifts of one kind or another.
-While I insist that I need nothing and she doesn’t have to, this time though she nailed it when she walked in with a massive pot of basil.
+While I insist that I need nothing and she doesn't have to, this time though she nailed it when she walked in with a massive pot of basil.
 There are few things that bring me as much joy as fresh herbs.
 But along with the basil she also brought an array of vegetables that were now strewn about my counter so my job was to figure out what to do with the mishmash.